RAMESH2727/DSA/README.md

-# Data-Structures-and-Algorithms
-This Repository will contain all my DSA notes and codes.
+# Basics for Data Structures and Algorithms
+This branch contains all the basic prerequisite skills required for starting your DSA journey.

+Creators:
+    - P Ramesh

+Collaborators:
-Collaborators : Anusheel Soni and P Ramesh
+    - Anusheel Soni